NPTC Group of College’s and its locality are steeped in History

 Sports – World Famous Premier League Football

-If you are a fan of world class football then a visit to the Liberty Stadium in Swansea is a must where you can see Swansea City FC in action.
-In fact, NPTC Group is proud to work with Swansea City FC and NPTC Group was delighted when players joined staff and students in celebrating the College’s 80th birthday recently.
+If you are a fan of world-class football then a visit to the Liberty Stadium in Swansea is a must where you can see Swansea City FC in action.
+In fact, NPTC Group of Colleges is proud to work with Swansea City FC and NPTC Group was delighted when players joined staff and students in celebrating the College’s 80th birthday recently.

 World Class Rugby

-With the second greatest tidal range in the world and some of the finest surfing beaches in the UK, watersports are a speciality in Swansea Bay.
+With the second greatest tidal range in the world and some of the finest surfing beaches in the UK, watersports are a specialty in Swansea Bay.
 Surfing is particularly good around Gower, and there are several accredited surf schools to choose from.
-Langland and Caswell Bays, just a few minutes drive from Mumbles, whilst Llangennith, at the western edge of the Gower Peninsula, is frequently noted as one for the quality of the waves there.
+Langland and Caswell Bays, just a few minutes drive from Mumbles, whilst Llangennith, at the western edge of the Gower Peninsula, is noted for the quality of the waves there.
 To the east of Neath is Aberavon beach.
-Surfing is just one of the watersports the area has to offer; kitesurfing, windsurfing, sailing, rowing and kayaking are all accessible.
+Surfing is just one of the watersports the area has to offer; kitesurfing, windsurfing, sailing, rowing, and kayaking are all accessible.

 Cycling & Mountain Biking